 When a woman is counter charged, a request can be made on her behalf that the Crown Attorney withdraw the charge.
 Crown Attorneys prosecute criminal charges that are laid by the police.
 They have the discretion to withdraw charges if they do not believe that there is a reasonable prospect that the person will be convicted or if they believe that the charge resulted from an inappropriate application of the mandatory charging policy.

 A woman with no previous criminal record who is charged with assaulting her partner in the context of domestic violence may be able to receive a legal aid certificate so she can hire a lawyer to represent her.
-For more information about this, see our blog entry on legal assistance for women involved with criminal court or visit the Legal Aid Ontario website.
+For more information about this, visit the Legal Aid Ontario website.